2025 Global Sumud Flotilla: Israeli

 On 10 September 2025, the Israeli Ministry for Diaspora Affairs and Combating Antisemitism declared that the flotilla had ties with Hamas and the Muslim Brotherhood and was a cover-up operation to sustain "terror networks".
-On 22 September, Israel's foreign ministry officially stated that Israel was going to "stop the Flotilla" due to the Ministry for Diaspora Affairs and Combating Antisemtism's verdict regarding the flotilla's ties to Hamas and the Muslim Brotherhood.
+On 22 September, Israel's foreign ministry officially stated that Israel was going to "stop the Flotilla" due to the Ministry for Diaspora Affairs and Combating Antisemitism's verdict regarding the flotilla's ties to Hamas and the Muslim Brotherhood.
 They also stated that if the Flotilla was "truly an humanitarian convoy" they were free to dock in the port of Ashkelon, where Israel would transfer the humanitarian aid to the Gaza Strip.
 On 24 September, Israel's foreign ministry, after the Flotilla's refusal to dock in Ashkelon, told the flotilla that, if the Flotilla "truly was a humanitarian convoy" and "did not trust Israel," then they were "free" to dock in any other neighbouring country.
 On 25 September, the Israeli Navy stated they were ready to intercept the Flotilla once it entered the "Israeli maritime borders", including with the use of elite forces such as Shayetet 13.

-On 19 September 2025, a group of 200 to 250 anti-Zionist Israeli Jews and Israeli Arabs gathered near the border of the Gaza Strip to denounce the Gaza War, the Israeli blockade and support the Sumud Flotilla.
+On 19 September 2025, a group of 200 to 250 Israeli Jews and Israeli Arabs gathered near the border of the Gaza Strip to denounce the Gaza War, the Israeli blockade and support the Sumud Flotilla.
 The event was organized by Radical Bloc, a local radical left organization, and a contingent of the Hadash party, based in Jaffa, Tel Aviv, which in past days had already peacefully demonstrated their support for the Flotilla.

 On 26 September, Stefano Rebora, the president of the Genoese non-profit Music for Peace, denounced that the Israeli Coordinator of Government Activities in the Territories (COGAT) had imposed the removal of "biscuits, jam, honey and other highly nutritional foods" from the aid parcels they had sent, and that the Italian government and the Jordan Hashemite Charity Organization (JHCO) had complied.